ArPiRobot/ArPiRobot-Toolchain/README.md

 ## Making Archives Installable w/ Deploy Tool

 Add a file `what.txt` to the archive root with the content `toolchain/config` where `config` is the name of the config used to build the toolchain.
+Additionally, a `version.txt` file should contain the revision name / number (eg `rev0`).
+This will be displayed by the deploy tool.